digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/troubleshooting_guide.rst

     length=344 bytes=000000015312d0020a6a65656538663130322d616466662d346438352d383565612d3630313061383930356435663a3a31323230613266313661343461636233...

-There will also be the pings.
-Each component that receives a ping message responds with another.
+You can also observe the pings.
+Each component that receives a ping message sends a response back that contains the ack flag set to true.

 .. code-block:: none